Discover the secret facts of Machu Picchu.

 Hiram Bingham arrived at Machu Picchu on July 24th, 1911.
 He found 3 families living at the first building right after the entrances: Bingham’s first guide was a little boy 11 years old named “Pablito,” he used to play inside Machu Picchu and knew the Inca city by hand; all this was documented in the first pictures taken in black and white.

 Everybody agrees that Hiram Bingham did not discover Machu Picchu.
 However, Hiram Bingham gave scientific and historical value, bringing attention to this citadel.
 In 1913, “National Geographic” magazine published a detailed article introducing Machu Picchu and its work, revealing the great citadel.
+So we can say, in fact, that Hiram Bigham is the scientific discoverer of Machu Picchu.

 Machu Picchu has 2 ancient access routes: One is an easy access path along the Urubamba River banks, allowing the arrival to the great citadel in just one day.
 The other one is the stunning Inca Trail that climbs mountains and arrives at the different temples before arriving at Machu Picchu.

-Many historians suggest that the Inca Trail to Machu Picchu had a ceremonial purpose, a hike to prepare travelers for Machu Picchu, the Sacred Citadel.
-The Inca Trail might represent the first Inca King, Manco Inca’s journey when they exited the Island of the Sun in Lake Titicaca and traveled across the Mountains to Cusco valley, where they found the capital of the great empire.
+Many historians suggest that the Inca Trail to Machu Picchu had a ceremonial purpose: a hike to prepare travelers for Machu Picchu, the Sacred Citadel.
+The Inca Trail might represent the first Inca King, Manco Inca’s journey when they exited the Island of the Sun in Lake Titicaca and traveled across the Mountains to Cusco Valley, where they found the capital of the great empire.

-• Yale Returned Artifacts To Peru.
+6. Yale Returned Artifacts To Peru

 Hiram Bingham III excavated in Machu Picchu between 1912 and 1915, and the artifact found during this time left Peru under a special governmental decree.
 The Materials were loaned to Yale University for research and needed to be returned.
 Some artifacts were returned after World War I, but most were kept in the school.